 If all this seems too vague, please go further in this text and reflect.
 Shouldn't a methodological orientation be vague enough for being intelligently applied by intelligent people to the large variety of situation where it is expected to be helpful?
 If it were too deterministic, wouldn't it lead to dogmatism and blindness?
 Keep and nurture your questions and follow what we have to say, and only at the end choose whether you want to be a pluralist or not.

 According to a pluralistic perspective, there exist many objects, over which many subjects act with their different goals and constraints, with a multiplicity of achievements of pursued goals but also a wide range of occurrences of events that were not intented by anyone.
 For each event (achievement or occurrence), a plurality of reasons gave rise to it (e.g. it would have not occurred if just one of them would not have been present).
 Each event generates many effects in different directions (e.g. new constraints for other agents).
 Overall events are chained in processess (laying down pre-conditions, birth, development, multiplication, end, etc.).
 Processes are verbs; or better: there is a group of verbs that embeds phases of processes, distinct from the larger group of verbs referring to substantive action - as more widely explained and tackled in this text.

-Pluralism applies to the existence and the co-action of
+Pluralism applies to seven components (highlighted in bold) and in particular in the existence and the co-action of

 * objects (there exist a good number of material and immaterial objects, among which goods),

 * agents (there exist a good number of agents),